-Ann Macy Roth is Clinical Associate Professor in the Departments of Hebrew and Judaic Studies and Fine Arts.
+Ann Macy Roth is Clinical Associate Professor in the Departments of Hebrew and Judaic Studies and Art History.
 Her research focuses mainly on the earlier periods of ancient Egyptian culture, particularly mortuary traditions and the roles of gender and sexuality in Egyptian society.
-She is director of the Giza Cemetery Project, and since 1987 has conducted archaeological research in the officials' tombs to the west of the Great Pyramid of Giza.
+She is director of the Giza Cemetery Project, and since 1987 has conducted archaeological research in the officials’ tombs to the west of the Great Pyramid of Giza.
 Her publications include Egyptian Phyles of the Old Kingdom: The Evolution of a System of Social Organization, A Cemetery of Palace Attendants at Giza, and numerous articles.
-She has been invited to write three essays for Daughter of Re: Hatshepsut, King of Egypt, the catalogue of an exhibition opening in spring 2006 at the Metropolitan Museum of Art.
+She wrote three of the essays in the catalogue for Hatshepsut: From Queen to Pharaoh, the spring 2006 exhibition at the Metropolitan Museum of Art.

 Making Choices in Contemporary America: Dedication, Deal, and Deception